fintechstudios/ververica-platform-k8s-operator/README.md

 * `--watch-namespace=all-namespaces` the namespace to watch resources on
 * `[--env-file]` the path to an environment (`.env`) file to be loaded

 For authorization with the AppManager's API, a token is needed.
-This needs to be provided in the environment on either a per-namespace or one-token-to-rule-them-all basis.
+This can be provided in the environment on either a per-namespace or one-token-to-rule-them-all basis.
+If it is not provided in the environment, an "owner" token will be created for each namespace that resources are managed in.

+Specifying in the environment is a good way to integrate with namespaces that aren't defined in Kubernetes.

 **Environment:**
 * `APPMANAGER_API_TOKEN_{NAMESPACE}` a token to use for resources in a specific Ververica Platform namespace, upper-cased